Fit for Life Diet Reviews

 He says that lions and other carnivors like to eat deer and other plant eaters because they are healthier.
 Well by that logic eating cows should be just great right?

-Obviously eating primarily fruits and vegetables, little to no dairy, little to no meat and no sugar would help everyone lose weight.
+The scientific evidence is prett Obviously eating primarily fruits and vegetables, little to no dairy, little to no meat and no sugar would help everyone lose weight.

 Basically he's trying to sell a veganistic/vegetarian lifestyle under the guise of being able to eat anything you want.